Nexmo/station/_tutorials/client-sdk/create-ui-ip-messaging.md

 The web page loads three scripts once the page body has rendered:

 * The `nexmoClient.js` file from the `nexmo-client` Node module
-* `moment.js` to help format the message received date and time.
+* `moment.js` to help format the received message’s date and time.
 Install this module by running `npm install moment`
 * The `chat.js` file that will contain your application's code.
 Create this empty file in the project's root directory

 Create a file named `index.html` in your project directory with the following contents: